trulsmoller/baseplots/README.md

 2020-03-06

 ## About
-Part of the Data Scientist nanodegree at Udacity.
+Part of the Data Scientist nanodegree at Udacity (self-chosen and non-mandatory project)

 ## Files
 **Generalplot.py** - Generic plotting class for visualizing data